FAQs Pretrial Release & COVID-19:

 3) What are the factors the courts consider when making a pre-trial release determination?

-4) Can someone who has been convicted and currently serving a sentence be released?
+4) Can someone convicted and/or currently serving a sentence be released?

-• Under Missouri law, there are very limited procedural avenues to pursue compassionate release.
+- Under Missouri law, there is a limited number of procedural avenues to pursue compassionate release.
 They include medical parole and executive clemency/commutation.

-• For those serving a sentence under federal law, under some circumstances when an inmate can demonstrate an extraordinary and compelling reason, they may be entitled to compassionate release.
+- In some circumstances – for those serving a sentence under federal law – when an inmate demonstrates an extraordinary and compelling reason, they are entitled to compassionate release.

-• Many defendants awaiting trial have been released due to the Covid-19 pandemic across the state.
-Many of them are awaiting trial for lower level crimes and/or have a medical condition which puts them at high risk should they contract COVID-19.
+- Many defendants awaiting trial didn’t have to go due to the pandemic.
+Many of them are awaiting trial for lower level crimes.
+Others have a medical condition which puts them at high risk if they contract the virus.

 6) I know someone who has been released, but they did not request release.
 Why is this?

-• In addition to requests by defendants awaiting trial, judges and prosecutors across the state are analyzing cases to determine who can and/or should be released in order to reduce the jail and prison population during the pandemic.
+- In addition to requests by defendants awaiting trial, judges and prosecutors across the state are analyzing cases to determine who can and/or should be released.
+The intended goal is to reduce the jail and prison populations during the pandemic.

-If you have questions about bail/release in Missouri relative to the Covid-19 pandemic. please contact us, or call 314-380-3059
+If you have questions about bail and/or release in Missouri relative to the COVID-19 pandemic, please contact us.